Superstition as Legend — The Smaller Picture pg244

 By this point in this memoir I’m in my late forties, and the most fit I had been since skiing every day in high school.
 I was painting huge stage sets at speed, racing on sailboats 2–3 times a week and doing yoga classes that often as well.

 The first stage I painted for Adam was a play I forget the name of.
-It was set on an 18th century wooden sailing ship and dealt with issues of despotism and scurvy… kind of like the final year of the previous presidency (I’d like to forget that, even though it wouldn’t be wise to do so).
+It was set on an 18th century wooden sailing ship and dealt with issues of despotism and scurvy… kind of like the previous presidency (I would like to forget that even though it wouldn’t be wise to do so).